-The duties of any compensation consultant we engage are generally to evaluate executive compensation, perform an analysis on realized pay alignment with financial and stock performance, discuss general compensation trends, provide competitive market practice data and benchmarking, participate in the design and implementation of certain elements of the executive compensation program and assist our Office of the CEO in developing compensation recommendations to present to the Compensation Committee for the executive officers other than the members of the Office of the CEO.
+The duties of any compensation consultant we may engage are generally to evaluate executive compensation, perform an analysis on realized pay alignment with financial and stock performance, discuss general compensation trends, provide competitive market practice data and benchmarking, participate in the design and implementation of certain elements of the executive compensation program and assist our Co-CEOs in developing compensation recommendations to present to the Compensation Committee for the executive officers other than our Co-CEOs.
 The Compensation Committee may accept, reject or modify any recommendations by compensation consultants or other outside advisors.
 The compensation consultant does not make specific recommendations on individual amounts for the executive officers or the independent directors, nor does the consultant determine the amount or form of executive and director compensation.